Olga de Moraes Sarmento

-Olga Moraes Sarmento da Silveira (née Maria Olga de Moraes Sarmento da Silveira; known also as, Olga Morais Sarmento; 26 May 1881 – 17 October 1948) was a Portuguese writer and feminist.
+Maria Olga de Moraes Sarmento da Silveira (Note: Sometimes spellt Olga Morais Sarmento) (26 May 1881 – 17 October 1948) was a Portuguese writer and feminist.

 Early life

-Maria Olga de Moraes Sarmento da Silveira was born in Setúbal, 26 May 1881.
+Sarmento was born in Setúbal, 26 May 1881.
 She was a daughter and granddaughter of military men, spending part of her childhood in Elvas, where she became a friend of Virgínia Quaresma.
 She married a Navy physician when she was 16, who died shortly afterwards in combat, in Cuamato, Angola.

 Career

 Sarmento associated with a group of Portuguese intellectuals, who at the beginning of the 20th century, fought for civil rights, as well as women's legal and political rights.
 She succeeded Ana de Castro Osório as editor-in-chief of Sociedade Futura (founded 1902).
 She was affiliated with Liga Portuguesa da Paz (Portuguese League of Peace), co-founding the organization and serving as president of its Feminist Section in 1906.

 On May 18, 1906, Sarmento delivered a lecture on "Problema Feminista" (Feminist Problem) at the Sociedad de Geografia de Lisboa.
 She also traveled as a lecturer to South America, visiting Brazil, Uruguay, and Argentina.
 In Brazil, she met and became friends with the writer Júlia Lopes de Almeida.